PERSONAL INJURY ATTORNEYS – INJURED IN AN ACCIDENT

 If you were not injured in a car accident or a work related accident, then your health insurance company will most likely be required to pay your medical bills – even if you were injured because of someone else’s fault.
 In those circumstances, your health insurance company will likely have the right to obtain reimbursement out of any compensation or recovery you may receive from the person who caused your injury.
 There is also the possibility that the property owner has what is known as “medical payment coverage” which may pay a limited amount of your medical bills as well.

 If you do not have health insurance for your accident, you may be able to qualify for state medical benefits – even if you are employed.
 For more information, check out the Minnesota Department of Human Services at www.dhs.state.mn.us.
 In additional you may be entitled to recover compensation from the property owner if the property owner was negligent.
-When you call our office for a free consultation, a best personal injury lawyer will ask you questions and help you to determine if you have a potential case.
+When you call our office for a free consultation about your MN accident, a best personal injury lawyer will ask you questions and help you to determine if you have a potential case.

 Our lawyers have more than 25 years of experience successfully handling hundreds of accident injury cases.
 Pam Rochlin or David Rochlin will discuss your case with you and explain your rights, including how to get your medical bills paid and the full compensation you may be entitled to.
 There is no obligation on your part, and we only charge a percentage of the compensation you ultimately recover for your injury.
 If you have been injured in an accident in Minnesota, an attorney will discuss whether you have a claim and look into your potential compensation at our offices in Minneapolis, Edina, Woodbury, and St. Louis Park.
 A personal injury attorney will also meet you to discuss medical bills and other issues related to your injury case at your home in St. Paul, Roseville, White Bear Lake, Brooklyn Park, Maple Grove, Rogers, Elk River, Chanhassen, Chaska, Prior Lake, Apple Valley, Burnsville, and other cities throughout Minnesota.